 Obergurgl is one of the highest non-glacier ski resorts in Austria standing at 1,980m.
 Even higher is its close neighbour, Hochgurgl ski resort, standing at 2,150m.
 Obergurgl ski resort makes for some great high-altitude spring skiing with slopes going as high as 3,082m.
 There’s also the added option to head over to Solden to reach up to 3,250m and enjoy more of the traditional Austrian après ski.
 Obergurgl is fantastic for families looking for a snow-sure ski resort.
 This is our pick of the best places to ski in March.

 One of the best places to ski in April, Val Thorens is the highest resort in Europe at 2,300m.
 It’s also one of the three powerhouses, as well as Meribel and Courchevel, that make up the largest ski area in the world, the Three Valleys.
 The slopes range from an incredible 600m to 3,250m offering an enormous 2,650m vertical drop.
 Val Thorens is a lively ski resort with an array of restaurants and bars.
 If that’s not enough, you can ski to other nearby ski resorts including Méribel and Courchevel for lunch or an afternoon aperitif in the spring sunshine.
-Val Thorens has proven a favourite with tourists for reliable spring skiing.
+Val Thorens has proven a favourite with skiers for reliable spring skiing.

 Flaine ski resort is one of the best places to ski in April.
 This hidden gem is one that most people wouldn’t contemplate for spring skiing.
 Don’t be fooled by its modest 1,600m resort height and 2,500m maximum skiing height.
 This ski resort is arguably one of the most snow-sure resorts on this list and in the whole of the Haute-Savoie region.
 Not only does the resort have incredible high natural snowfall records due to its ideal location and proximity to other mountains but it is also set within a bowl of wind-shielding north-facing slopes.
 This means that the average 15m of snowfall that Flaine receives on its higher slopes is preserved almost perfectly all the way through the season, so you can still look forward to great powder runs even skiing in April.